4-VA promotes innovation and advances the commonwealth

 The focus on STEM education and innovation to “better position Virginia to create jobs and grow the economy” led to a broad challenge for the universities that continues to guide the work of the growing collaborative.

 Early growth gained momentum and 4-VA continued to expand in scope and further develop its infrastructure.
-In early 2015, 4-VA welcomed Old Dominion University (ODU) as its newest member.
-In the same year, 4-VA transferred management of the executive office to JMU in the Department of Information Technology.
+In December 2014, 4-VA welcomed Old Dominion University (ODU) as its newest member.

 4-VA supports real-time collaboration across Virginia with telepresence technology

-In partnership with Cisco Systems, Inc., 4-VA utilizes telepresence systems to connect universities’ administrators, staff, faculty and students in a live, virtual environment.
+In partnership with Cisco Systems, Inc., 4-VA utilizes telepresence systems to connect university administrators, staff, faculty and students in live, virtual environments across Virginia.

-Identical videoconferencing rooms on each campus allow for a seamless conference space that virtually matches the two halves of the room—each on a different campus—to create a cohesive learning environment and eliminate the time and fiscal costs of travel.
+Identical videoconferencing rooms on each campus allow for seamless conference spaces that virtually conjoin the two halves of the room—each on a different campus—to create a cohesive learning environment and eliminate the time and fiscal costs of travel.
 By deconstructing barriers to collaboration, classes can take place in real time in two places with disciplinary experts working together to deliver innovative instruction.

 4-VA provides assistance in collaborative efforts for multidisciplinary research, course sharing and educational initiatives